capen/chef-repo/README.md

 chef-solo -c config/solo.rb -j nodes/baseline.json
 ```

-You can specify any recipe in the cookbook repo as follows
+You can specify any recipe in the cookbook repo as follows:

 ```
-chef-solo -c config/solo.rb -a 'recipe[jenkins]'
+chef-solo -c config/solo.rb -o 'recipe[jenkins]'
 ```

 Supported AMIs